HLSSLH-hls/ConsciousnessSimulation/README.md

 However, consciousness uploading is not merely a problem of copying information.

-A truly digital human requires:
+A more authentic digital human requires:

 - continuity of subjective experience
 - preservation of personal identity